B vitamins are essential. They’re basically the Avengers of vitamins.

 - celiac disease

 - alcohol dependence

 - rheumatoid arthritis

 - gastric bypass surgery and other weight loss surgeries

-If you have one or more of the these conditions, it’s a good idea to talk to your doctor.
+If you have one or more of these conditions, it’s a good idea to talk with your doctor.
 They can check your blood levels to see what’s up.

 Some medications can block the absorption of B vitamins, putting you at a higher risk of deficiency.
 These include: